 When we started working with students, none of us knew that we would have to teach during a global pandemic.
 It has been challenging for all of us, but our members here in St. Paul have risen to the occasion, providing high quality public education to thousands of students in our community.

-We know educators have a lot of questions about teaching during COVID-19.
+We know educators have a lot of questions about working during COVID-19 and accommodation or leave options.
 We built this FAQ to answer many of them.
-Find it here.
+You can support co-workers who need sick leave by donating to the Sick Leave Banks for EAs and Licensed staff.

 Reopening Information